-Aging-related hormone changes in men — sometimes called male menopause — are different from those in women.
-Understand signs, symptoms and treatment options.By Mayo Clinic Staff
+Aging-related hormone changes in men are different from those in women.
+Understand the signs, symptoms and treatment options.By Mayo Clinic Staff

 Hormone changes are a natural part of aging.
 Unlike the more dramatic reproductive hormone plunge that occurs in women during menopause, however, sex hormone changes in men occur gradually.
-Here's what to expect, and what you can do about it.
+Here's what you need to know.

 Debunking the male menopause myth

 The term "male menopause" has been used to describe decreasing testosterone levels related to aging.
 But aging-related hormone changes in women and men are different.

 In women, ovulation ends and hormone production plummets during a relatively short period of time.
 This is known as menopause.
 In men, production of testosterone and other hormones declines over a period of many years and the consequences aren't necessarily clear.
 This gradual decline of testosterone levels is called late-onset hypogonadism or age-related low testosterone.

 A man's testosterone levels decline on average about 1% a year after age 40.
 But most older men still have testosterone levels within the normal range, with only an estimated 10% to 25% having levels considered to be low.